Ch 4,5, and 6

 positive and negative ways.

-Vertebrates, or animals with backbones,
+animals with backbones,

 include fish, amphibians, reptiles, birds, and